ManeeshDanthala/bigdata_task/README.md

 **HIVE**
 <br>

+**Due to time constraint i have done assignment only in hive.
+I can write all these in mapreduce programs also**

 First i showed output and codes of preprocessing.
 After preprocessing steps are completed query for each question is shown at the end of this file.

 **If you want to refer to problems&answers directly please look at the end of document**